Partnerships and Collaboration with External Organizations

 “Environmental risk assessment”

-• TIP sponsored risk assessment that considered the potential for exposure to airborne TRWP and the potential hazard associated with TRWP in the PM10 and PM2.5 size ranges concluded that there is unlikely to be a risk to humans from exposure to TRWP in the air.
+• TIP-sponsored risk assessment considered the potential for exposure to airborne TRWP and the potential hazard associated with TRWP in the PM10 and PM2.5 size ranges concluded that there is unlikely to be a risk to humans from exposure to TRWP in the air.

 “Human health risk assessment”